Nosthush Kenjige: Spotlight on the Auburn-Born Cricketer Who Led USA to Victory Over Pakistan

 Although Kenjige is a left-arm spinner, he is classified as a right-handed batsman.
 Kenjige’s first game for the US in an ODI was against UAE on December 8, 2019.

-One thought on “Nosthush Kenjige: Spotlight on the Auburn-Born Cricketer Who Led USA to Victory Over Pakistan
+1 thought on “Nosthush Kenjige: Spotlight on the Auburn-Born Cricketer Who Led USA to Victory Over Pakistan”

 Comments are closed.